-The members of the Compensation and Remuneration Committee are Atty.
-Gozon (Chairman), Chief Justice Panganiban (Vice Chairman), with Ms. Vazquez and Ms. Westfall as members.
+The Compensation and Remuneration Committee consists of Felipe L. Gozon who serves as Chairman, Former Chief Justice Artemio V. Panganiban as Vice Chairman, Judith D. Vazquez and Laura J. Westfall, members.
 The Committee recommends a formal and transparent framework of remuneration and evaluation for the members of the Board of Directors and key executives to enable them to run the Company successfully.